18F/join.tts.gsa.gov/pages/positions/infrastructure-optimization-specialist.md

 - Leading large scale or enterprise wide migrations (e.g. migrating legacy data center into a hybrid cloud environment)
 - Managing federal technology or security compliance requirements for cloud based digital products or services

 2. Experience providing technical expertise on cloud adoption projects or initiatives.
-This experience must include **THREE** of the following:
+This experience must include **TWO** of the following:
 - Leading cloud adoption projects or initiatives that use Infrastructure-as-a-Service (IaaS)
 - Leading cloud adoption projects or initiatives that use legacy infrastructure configurations
 - Leading cloud adoption projects or initiatives that require data migrations strategies